sujathak625/JavaHardInterviewQuestions/README.md

 21. Which datatype is better to store password?
 Why?

 char array is the best data type and more secured than String.

+22. How will you make an object immutable?

+23. What version of Junt you use or used?

+24. Name some annotations of Junit tests.

+25. Difference between Set and List?

+25. In a Restful service, how would you handle a scenario where resource is not available for a particular input value?

+26. How will you convert a response to json object?

+27. Describe overriding?